kemitchell/lamos.js/README.md

 # The parser ignores blank lines.
 ```

-Compared to its nearest, cousin, YAML, lamos:
+Compared to its nearest, cousin, YAML, LAMOS:

 1.  has many, many fewer data types.
 No boolean.
 No numbers.
 No dates.
 No extensible type system.
 Just lists, maps, and strings.